 So, if you see a guy with the handcuffs attached to the left side of his belt, it will mean that he likes to handcuff (top part), while if you see someone with a whip attached to the right side of his belt this will mean that he likes to be whipped (bottom part).

 The most common Hanky Code colors

-Also if the hanky code has tens of colors (see below), there are only few colors that are widely used and well-know:
+Also if the hanky code has tens of colors (see below), there are only a few colors that are widely used and well-known+-:

 More colors of hanky code